webplatform/docs-wpd/Getting_Started/index.md

 ==The basics==
 ===The technology===
-Web Platform Docs is built on MediaWiki (the same system Wikipedia is built on) and the Semantic Media Wiki and Semantic Forms extensions.
-These extensions allow us to create structured forms for most pages, so making substantive contributions to pages is often as simple as filling in a form field.
-This means that you don't have to learn MediaWiki's somewhat arcane syntax to be helpful.
-Editing a page is as simple as hitting the '''Edit''' button at the top of any page and adding content.

 ===The norms===
 The WPD community is guided by a series of foundational norms that we call the [[WPD:Pillars|WPD Pillars]].
 The Pillars document is a list of guiding principles that informs the more mundane norms and processes that govern the day-to-day operations of the site.
 You should read them carefully, but what's most important to know is that WPD is founded on the idea that we should assume good faith cooperation and that we prefer norms over rules.
 These norms and rules are documented within the wiki itself, in the WPD namespace (to keep it separate from documentation content).
 You can find the more mundane norms listed at [[WPD:Policy]].